As is the case throughout the US, the schooling system in Baltimore is divided into three levels:

 Prospective residents planning a move to Baltimore with children will need to factor in schooling options when making decisions.
 There are hundreds of schools that fall under the two public school districts that oversee education provision in Baltimore, which might make deciding on the right school slightly overwhelming.

-Factors to consider when choosing a school in Baltimore include the type of school, the standard of teaching, the cost of tuition fees, extra-curricular activities, and proximity.
+Factors to consider when choosing a school in Baltimore include the type of school, the standard of teaching, the cost of tuition fees, extra-curricular activities, and the proximity of the school to home.

 Public schools in Baltimore